saajann/saajann/README.md

 🚀 **Projects in progress**:
 - Predictive models for various applications
-- AI-driven tools and solutions
+- Flashcard Study App with Pomodoro Timer and Machine Learning Recommendations

 📫 Feel free to connect with me or check out my repositories to see what I’m working on!